 Be aware of your opponents

-Sometimes students forget that passive players do not raise as a bluff as often as you would like to believe.
-Therefore, when such player, does raise on the river, he is extremely likely to have a made hand, and you must narrow down his range realistically.
+Sometimes students forget that passive players do not raise as a bluff as often as they would like to believe.
+Therefore, when such a player, does raise on the river, he is extremely likely to have a made hand, and you must narrow down his range realistically.

 Take enough time

 Many of these problems come from not taking enough time to make your judgment.
 People are used to making decisions immediately after seeing the card, without taking into consideration all the information that is available.

 It is a massive leak, which you need to counter to have good results.
 When you take enough time to make the right decision, you will quickly identify who is passive or aggressive and play accordingly.
 Moreover, you will remember to take a position and his likely holdings into consideration as well, making much better decisions at the end.

 Do not be hard on yourself, because this is one of the most difficult things to master.
 Study your game, be aware of your opponents and always take enough time to make your decisions.
 Moreover, if you want to learn how to analyze your hands and win, even more, join my poker coaching and I am sure you will learn all of this in no time!

 If you missed any of the earlier parts of the series, you can find them here: